SIGPLAN/SIGPLAN.github.io/AV/Index.md

 SIGPLAN-AV is a subcommitee of SIGPLAN who's goal is to centralize the efforts of finding innovative and cost effective ways to:
   1. enable remote participation (hybridization of conferences), and;
-  2. record of conference talks for archival
+  2. record conference talks for archival

 Current Members: